dipakPJS/phppiggy/README.md

 # phppiggy
- A PHP application for calculating expenses
+ A advanced PHP application for calculating expenses